 Presenter: Steve Traxler, Science Coordinator, Peninsular Florida Landscape Conservation Cooperative (PFLCC), US Fish and Wildlife Service

 Pacific Northwest Coast Landscape Conservation Design Project staff hosted six workshops throughout the project footprint.
 The workshops took place in Olympia, WA, Portland, OR, and Newport, OR and welcomed more than 80 stakeholders including many new organizations and their representatives to the project.
-The goal of these workshops was to provide an overview on the project and to gather feedback from new stakeholders, particularly those in lo
+The goal of these workshops was to provide an overview on the project and to gather feedback from new stakeholders, particularly those in locations whe

 Join South Atlantic LCC Science Coordinator, Rua Mordecai, for the LCC's "Third Thursday Web Forum" for September.